GavinMasterson/test/README.md

 # test
-Repo for the HappywithR book
+Repo for the HappyGitwithR book